carolinestyc/MechaCar_Statistical_Analysis/README.md

   Challenge 15

 ## Linear Regression to Predict MPG
+Looking at the results below, vehicle length and ground clearance have a significant level of variance in the model.
+Both have p-values of less than 0.05%, suggesting they have a significant impact on the mpg of the prototype car.
+Vehicle weight, spoiler angle, and AWD do not have a significant relationship and indicate a random amount of variance.

+The slope of the linear regression is not zero.
+It has a p-value of 5.08e-08 and is therefore signifcant; indicating a relationship (a slope in a visualization) and therefore, not a slope of zero (no relationship).

+This model does predict mpg of the prototype effectively.
+There is an R-Squared value of 0.7149 and an adjusted R-Square of 0.6825, suggesting over 70% of the variance in the data is correlated to the independent variables.
+A pretty effective model.

 ![Deliverable1_2](https://user-images.githubusercontent.com/96352625/163754789-b05bbc63-87ce-445d-af35-072c05881e42.png)

 ## Summary Statistics on Suspension Coils
+THe design specifications of for the prototype suspension coils mandates the variance does not exceed 100 psi.
+Looking at the total sumary table provided below, the variance of the population is 62.29 psi, well below the standard.
+But looking at the summary by lot, there a different results.
+Lot 1 and lot 2 are well below the standard (0.9795 and 7.4693 respectively) but lot 3 has a psi variance of 170.
+Suggesting lot 3 is bringing the total population variance up and the other 2 lots are well below the standard; lot 3 accounting for most of the variance.

 Total Summary

 ![total_summary](https://user-images.githubusercontent.com/96352625/163754810-a2f1f3bb-62b8-4a92-aa7f-2516a4d77008.png)

 Lot Summary

 ![lot_summary](https://user-images.githubusercontent.com/96352625/163754824-c84230bb-cd38-4f94-b8d9-f6a4eb29d98f.png)